Prabhakar045/Core-java-Xwrokz/README.md

+when to go with , class -> Fully represantation -concrete mehod & with body Interface -> Incomplte representation -abstract method-with body abstract -> partial representation-concrete&abstract method

-[Abstraction --> hiding the implemetaion and allowing the user to access only the gfunctionalities with the help of interface.]
+[Abstraction --> hiding the implemetaion and allowing the user to access only the functionalities with the help of interface.]

 It is achiwed through 2 concepts --> 1.Interface & 2.
 Abstract class